 All birdwatching excursions with expert leader, full-board accommodation (starting with dinner on 2nd, ending with lunch on 12th), soft drinks at meal times, bottled water throughout, local transport by mini-bus, boat trips, entrance to archaeological sites and international flights.

 WHAT IS NOT INCLUDED

 Direct flights from Manchester to Antalya, returning from Bodrum with a major charter carrier.
-Outbound flight departs mid-morning, return flight arrives back late afternoon.
+Outbound flight departs mid-morning, return flight arrives back late evening.
 It may also be possible to fly from London.
 Please phone for details.

 click here to see the photographs in our Turkey Album